maisiesadler53/Distributed_gol/README.md

 ### Parallel Implementation (35 marks)

+20% - Single-threaded implementation.

+30% - Parallel implementation implementation with the number of workers hardcoded to a non-1 value.

-40% - You must be able to demonstrate a parallel Game of Life implementation (see Step 2).
+40% - Parallel Game of Life implementation (see Step 2).
 The number of threads *cannot* be hardcoded but it may be the case that only some configurations are working (e.g it's only working if the number of threads is a power of 2).

+50% - Parallel Game of Life implementation, all configurations working.

+Additional marks are available for satisfying further success criteria, up to:

 70% - Satisfy *all* success criteria for this stage.